LadnarofLadner/AmericanPublicDomainO.E.D.1stEd.ComputerScienceLexicon/README.md

 "

-You'll also note, that Onlinebooks, UPENN page mentions that : "This is a "meta-book", which stitches together separate files elsewhere on the Web as they appeared in a previously published book.
+You'll also note, that onlinebooks, the UPENN page, mentions that : "This is a "meta-book", which stitches together separate files elsewhere on the Web as they appeared in a previously published book.
 It is subject to removal if someone produces an integrated edition.
 If that happens, The Online Books Page will point to the integrated version.".

-Perhaps this edition will be that "integrate edition" that they refer to?
-Perhaps, an O.E.D., downloadable, iopen source, public domain, searcheable by first three letters and returingnign the entire entry would be a valuable resource?
+Perhaps this repsotory can become the "edition" that will be that "integrated edition" that they refer to?
+Perhaps, an O.E.D., downloadable, open source, public domain, searcheable by first three letters (or more) and returiing the entire entry upon such query, would be a valuable resource?
+Perhaps it woulod be valubale to end-users, as an excellent and acedmically authoritative free dictionary, but also as a lexical tool for A.I. researchers, and speech sysnthesis researchers?

-The "text" versions are mere megabyte4s or 10s or maybe 100s of Megabytes. i don't recall, off the tiop of my head.
-But once I have split the pdf pages and places them in their own 15 directory folders, with predicatble names, refwerenceing what page order each individual one page pdf is, some sort of C or python or perhaps bash script can be applied to pick out talll the bold text. this seems tio me to be the easiest way to find the likely, possible, probabkle , le3xical items on each page.
+The "text" versions are mere megabytes or 10s or maybe 100s of Megabytes.
+I don't recall, off the top of my head.
+But once I have split the pdf pages and placed them in their own, separate, 15 directory folders, with predictable names, referenceing what page order each individual one-page pdf is, some sort of C or python or perhaps bash script can be applied to pick out all the bold text.
+This seems to me to be the easiest way to find the likely, possible, probable, lexical items on each page.

 I envision a simple script that will append the number fo probable lexical items to the end of the filenamwe, and "sav as": this new file bname. _0 would be zero bold items. _7 wioukld be seven bold items and thus seven possible lexcical items.